vrize-india/Playwright_Java_Automation/README.md

 # Playwright Java Page Object Model Framework

-This project is a Test Automation Framework built with Playwright Java and follows the Page Object Model design pattern.
+This project is a Test Automation Framework built with Playwright Java with TestNG and follows the Page Object Model design pattern.

 ## Author